Agile project management and certification

 Read on to find out more about agile project management and professional certification.

 Agile delivery methods

-So, what is agile?
 The term ‘agile’ means a lot of different things to different people.
-Agile development methods originated in the software industry, not as project management methods, but as delivery methods.
-Wikipedia defines a delivery method as “a system used … for organizing and financing design, construction, operations, and maintenance services … by entering into legal agreements with one or more entities or parties”.
+Agile methods originated in the software industry, not as project management methods, but as project delivery methods.

 Operations and maintenance, however, are what are normally referred to as “business as usual” (BAU) i.e. the ongoing, everyday activities which take place in an organization.
 It’s usually projects which deliver products at the end of the projects, and these are often maintained by staff who work in BAU.

 For example, on an IT project in a large organization, it is often the IT department which operates and maintains the IT system after it’s been delivered by the project.

 Agile is now an umbrella term underneath which lots of different agile delivery methods, concepts, behaviours and techniques are placed.
 The closest definition of what agile is can be found in the Agile Manifesto created in 2001 by a group of leading agile thinkers.
 This is what the Agile Manifesto says: